 No one except novelists knows what it’s like to write a novel.
 Most people aren't aware that the process requires months or even years of unpaid labor with no guarantee of financial return.
-Because I am concerned about the welfare of people generally, I feel duty-bound to provide an understanding of what is required of novelists so they may be properly appreciated by the general public.
+Because I am concerned about the welfare of people generally, I feel duty-bound to provide an understanding of what is required of novelists so the general public may properly appreciate them.

 The following story illustrates the process novelists experience: